ashutoshmjain/gita/src/prompt-bg13.md

 # Introduction

 - Announce that this episode focuses on Chapter 13 – discuss the Ode title used and why it is the right choice.
-- Motivate the listener on breadth of this chapter content – The Field, the Knower, from ancient insights to modern cutting edge science of QM and AI.
+- Motivate the listener on breadth of this chapter content – The Field, the Knower, from ancient insights to modern cutting edge AI.
 And more importantly, how this knowledge helps us remain steadfast on our path of self discovery.
 It unifies various approaches of knowledge and emphasizes the fundamental goal of knowledge: liberation from suffering and accomplishment of our true aim.

 # Main Episode